Russia-Ukraine war: Key things to know about the conflict

 WHAT HAS THE AP DIRECTLY WITNESSED OR CONFIRMED?

-More shelling and airstrikes pummeled Mariupol on Friday, leaving apartment complexes on fire as temperatures hovered around freezing.
+An Associated Press journalist witnessed tanks firing on a 9-story apartment block in Mariupol and was among a group of medical workers who came under sniper fire on Friday.
+Conditions at a local hospital there were deteriorating, electricity was reserved for operating tables and the hallways were lined with people with nowhere else to go.

+Anastasiya Erashova, wept and trembled as she held a sleeping child.
+Shelling had just killed her other child as well as her brother’s child.
+“No one was able to save them.”

 The city of 430,000 has been without food, running water and electricity for 10 days.
-Residents know little of the military situation, but know it’s not safe to go outside.

-A newborn girl nestled against her mother after Russian airstrikes hit the Mariupol maternity hospital where the woman was to give birth.
-Mariana Vishegirskaya had her baby, Veronika, via cesarean section in another hospital on the city’s outskirts a day after the Wednesday attack at hospital shocked the world.

 In Baryshivka, a village east of Kyiv, people surveyed damage and boarded up windows after a Russian bombing reduced a restaurant and a cinema to hanging metal, dust, glass and other debris.
 Ivan Merzyk, a 62-year-old resident, said: “Putin created this mess, thinking he will be in charge here.
 Ukrainians are a free nation.
 We are not going away from here and we don’t want to see any Russian here.”